Farama-Foundation/gym-docs/docs/source/environments/atari/battle_zone.md

 :name: BattleZone
 ```

-This environment is part of the <a href='../atari'>Atari environments</a>.
+This environment is part of the <a href='..'>Atari environments</a>.
 Please read that page first for general information.

 |   |   |
 |---|---|